 Evaluations of students occur on an on-going basis, informally and formally, throughout a student's time in the CMHC program.
 The core faculty members assess the acquisition of content knowledge and professional development within the program.
-According to CACREP, "program faculty systematically assess each student's professional dispositions throughout the program," (2016 CACREP Standards, p.18).

 Formal evaluation occurs specifically at five checkpoints within the program, as outlined below.
 These checkpoints serve as an informed consent, assuring not only continued development as a mental health professional, but also guaranteeing transparency of the collective evaluation of an individual's progress.
 At each evaluation checkpoint, the student either will be making satisfactory progress or will need a plan for retention.
 The plan for retention may include focused advising, remediation, or dismissal.